standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Mapping Properties

-After the first line, the remainder of the block consists of statements that map CIMPL properties to FHIR elements.
+After the first line, which establishes the class to be mapped, the remainder of the section consists of statements that map CIMPL properties to FHIR elements.
 Each statement begins with a [CIMPL path](#cimpl-paths), followed by the phrase `maps to`, and ending with the target FHIR path.

-With FHIR as the target output, the right-hand side of the map statement can point to any field on a FHIR resource, including:
+With FHIR as the target output, the right-hand side of the map statement can point to any element of a FHIR resource, including:

-* Fields that are at the root of the resource (e.g., `maritalStatus`)
+* Elements that are at the root of the resource (e.g., `maritalStatus`)
-* Fields that are child elements of root elements on the resource (e.g., `reaction.substance`)
+* Elements that are child elements of root elements on the resource (e.g., `reaction.substance`)
-* Fields that have a [choice of data types](https://www.hl7.org/fhir/formats.html#choice) (e.g., `multipleBirth[x].boolean`)
+* Elements that have a [choice of data types](https://www.hl7.org/fhir/formats.html#choice) (e.g., `multipleBirth[x].boolean`)
-* Fields that have been defined in existing profiles or other `StructureDefinition` resources (e.g., `http://hl7.org/fhir/us/core/StructureDefinition/us-core-ethnicity`)
+* Elements that have been defined in existing profiles or other `StructureDefinition` resources (e.g., `http://hl7.org/fhir/us/core/StructureDefinition/us-core-ethnicity`)
-* Fields that support FHIR Reference() types.
+* Elements that support FHIR Reference() types.

 | CIMPL type | FHIR type | Example |
 |----------|---------|---------|